This paper is a draft, please do not reproduce without authorization.

 4.1- Codependency: addiction to people

-Codependency has been the subject of much debate in the last decade and the word has come to mean different things to different people.
+Codependency has been the subject of much debate in the 1980's and the word has come to mean different things to different people.
 For instance, W.Mendenhall defines it as "a primary condition that results from the debilitating physiological stress produced by living in a committed relationship with an alcoholic or drug dependent person" (Carruth, 1989, p6).
-Melody Beattie defines a codependent as "a person who has let another person's behaviour affect him or her, and who is obsessed with controlling that person's behaviour" (Beattie, 1987, p31).
+Melody Beattie defines the codependent as "a person who has let another person's behaviour affect him or her, and who is obsessed with controlling that person's behaviour" (Beattie, 1987, p31).
 Anne Wilson Schaef is more specific when she states: "Codependency denies the reality that people who are codependent are addicts.
 Until we look at that, there is no hope of recovery" (Meacham, 1990, p36).
 Marsha Utain, quoted in the same article, adds: "For me, codependency is another title for using relationships to avoid dealing with the trauma of our own emotions" (Meacham, 1990, p38).
-A cross section of experts in the fields of family, addiction and mental health meeting in Scottsdale, Arizona in September 1989 had produced the following definition: "Codependency is a pattern of painful dependency on compulsive behaviours and on approval from others in an attempt to find safety, self-worth and identity" (Laign, 1989, p3).
-Dozen of other definitions of co- dependency (also written codependency or codependence) could be quoted, each stressing one particular aspect of dependence on an external object.
-Humour can also help clarify this understanding as in the following line: "what happens to a codependent seconds before he dies?
+A cross section of experts in the fields of family, addiction and mental health meeting in Scottsdale, Arizona in September 1989 has produced the following definition: "Codependency is a pattern of painful dependency on compulsive behaviours and on approval from others in an attempt to find safety, self-worth and identity" (Laign, 1989, p3).
+Dozen of other definitions of codependency (also written co-dependency or codependence) have been proposed, each stressing one particular aspect of dependence on an external object.
+Humour can also help to clarify what codependency is, as in the following remark: "what happens to a codependent seconds before he dies?
 He sees somebody else's life flash before his eyes!"

-Codependency is above all an anesthetic dependence on a partnership.
+Codependency is, first and foremost, an anaesthetic dependence on a partnership.
 In short, it is usually the name given to addiction to another person.
 A codependent person uses others as mood-altering objects.
 As children, we depend on our parental figures to regulate our physical and emotional needs.
 As adults, we also live in a state of interdependence with others and with our ecosystem.
 The line between addiction and healthy interdependence is therefore elusive.
-The misdirection of dependence to avoid painful self- actualization is difficult to identify until destructive consequences become obvious.
+The misdirection of dependence to avoid painful self-actualization is difficult to identify until destructive consequences become obvious.
 In recent years, the severe psychological impact of growing-up with emotionally "numb" parents has been recognized and has led to the development of large recovery movements such as "Adult children of alcoholics" and "Codependents anonymous".
-Based on mutual aid principles, such fraternities have drawn extensively on the experience of the giant in the alcoholism recovery field, Alcoholics Anonymous which is briefly described later in this article.
+Based on mutual aid principles, such fraternities have drawn extensively on the experience of the giant of the alcoholism recovery field, Alcoholics Anonymous, whose philosophy is briefly described further down.

 to Top of page